suntorytimed/nc-downloader/README.md

 # nc-downloader

 Downloader for files on Nextcloud.
 This script can be helpful to recover files with malformed signature after encryption.
+By removing the signature check it is possible to download the files decrypted regardless of the signature.
+Unfortunately the server does deliver a different file size and breaks off the download before the client.
+The client thinks the connection is lost and the file was not downloaded completely even though it is already downloaded.